Dark Phoenix (film): Plot

-Hank, blaming Xavier for Raven’s death, leaves the school and allies with Erik and his faction of mutants in a plan to kill Jean in New York City.
-Learning of Erik's plan, Kurt Wagner teleports the X-Men to New York to save her.
-While the two factions battle, Erik confronts Jean and Vuk but is defeated by Jean’s amplified powers.
+Hank McCoy, blaming Xavier for Raven's death, leaves the school and allies with Lehnsherr and his faction of mutants in a plan to kill Jean in New York City.
+Learning of Lehnsherr's plan, Kurt Wagner teleports the X-Men to New York to save her.
+While the two factions battle, Lehnsherr confronts Jean and Vuk but is defeated by Jean's amplified powers.
 Xavier convinces Jean to read his memories, helping her former personality resurface.
-Remorseful, she attempts to let Vuk take the Phoenix Force from her, but Scott Summers stops her when Vuk reveals the D'Bari's intent to use the force to conquer Earth.
+Remorseful, she attempts to let Vuk take the Phoenix Force from her, but Scott Summers stops her when Vuk reveals the D'Bari's intent is to use the force to conquer Earth.
 Government troops subdue both mutant factions while Vuk escapes.

 The mutants are confined on a train, and Vuk and her D'Bari forces attack, overpowering the soldiers while the mutants are freed.
-Charles and Scott convince Hank, Erik, and his allies that Jean is not beyond help, and they unite to fend off the D'Bari attackers before Vuk arrives.
-Charles confers with Jean within his mind, and she forgives him, saving the mutants from the ensuing train wreck and disintegrating the remaining D'Bari.
+Xavier and Scott convince McCoy, Lehnsherr, and their allies that Jean is not beyond help, and they unite to fend off the D'Bari attackers before Vuk arrives.
+Xavier confers with Jean within his mind, and she forgives him, saving the mutants from the ensuing train wreck and disintegrating the remaining D'Bari.
 Vuk again attempts to drain the force from Jean, who flies them into space to unleash all of her power and kill Vuk.
 Jean then transforms into a phoenix-shaped being of energy.

-Xavier's school is renamed the "Jean Grey School for Gifted Youngsters" and Charles retires as dean, with Hank taking his place.
-In Paris, Charles is surprised at a café by Erik, who invites him to a game of chess, while a flaming phoenix appears high in the sky.
+Xavier's school is renamed the "Jean Grey School for Gifted Youngsters" and Xavier retires as dean, with McCoy taking his place.
+While sitting at a café on Rue de la Paix, Paris, Xavier is surprised by Lehnsherr, who invites him to a game of chess and they reconcile, while a flaming phoenix appears high in the sky.